 GRN is currently working in the United States and South Sudan.

-It is our desire to awaken and inspire people in North America to make a difference in the world around them.
-By speaking in several different venues we bring awareness of the plight of suffering people (mainly persecuted Christians).
+We desire to awaken and inspire people in North America to make a difference in the world around them.
+By speaking in several different venues, we bring awareness of the plight of suffering people (mainly persecuted Christians).
 We also give an opportunity for people to “get connected” with strategic projects that we are engaged in.
 Continue reading “Summary”

 GRN has been working in South Sudan since 1999.